Marmikuu/PLC_Simulation_PCB_Soldering/README.md

 The simulation represents the key stages of an industrial soldering line.

 The main objective was to demonstrate how a PLC might control the operation of:

-    a roller conveyor system,
+- a roller conveyor system,

-    an IR reflow oven controlled by PID controller,
+- an IR reflow oven controlled by PID controller,

-    a testing zone,
+- a testing zone,

-    and a 2-axis manipulator with a pneumatic gripper, which places the product into the appropriate container (OK box or NOK box).
+- a 2-axis manipulaotr with pneumatic gripper, which places the product into appropriate container (OK box or NOK(scrap) box)

 This project was mainly intended as a way to learn and practice PLC programming languages as part of a university course.
 At the same time, I wanted to challenge myself by creating a more complex and realistic automation scenario.
 I was inspired by real-world PCB manufacturing techniques, and aimed to reflect key steps of that process in my simulation.
 Although it took hours of research on how soldering is done, I managed to finish this project.